vtorkalo/ASCOM.DSLR/README.md

 Installer building:
 Run build.bat https://github.com/FearL0rd/ASCOM.DSLR/blob/master/build.bat
 This script will compile C# project and build installer.
 Installer will be placed in same folder (filename DSLR.Camera Setup.exe) Note: script is created to work on x64 systems.
-If you are using x86 - please modify script to correct patch to "Program Filex (x86)"
+If you are using x86 - please modify script to correct patch to "Program Filex (x86)" Install path

-Install path
+Release Notes
+5/15/2020 - Added more log fo troubleshooting
+5/29/2020 - Fixed Camera detection to work wil multiple cameras 6/01/2020 - New update.
+I have added Dropdown list for isos to supported applications like SharpCap